SCIM, which stands for System for Cross-domain Identity Management, is a specification to add and remove users and groups using a standard protocol.

 If a new customer is added to a SaaS application, SCIM can add them to the support ticketing system and the accounting system as well.

-As you can imagine, you’d have to have a number of systems and users to make implementing SCIM worth your while.
+As you can imagine, implementing SCIM is only useful if you have multiple systems.
 If you only have ten customers and bring on one a month, automating this may not be your highest priority.
 But there are many companies out there with large numbers of employees and users, for which SCIM makes sense.

 By implementing SCIM, you can integrate with a number of existing applications.
 Just like with any other standard, interoperability is a major win with SCIM.